zenkavi/DescribedVsLearned_fmri/preproc/01_bidsify/bidsification_notes.md

 ######################################
 # Heudiconv
 ######################################
-- Convert DICOMs to Nifti in BIDS format
+Convert DICOMs to Nifti in BIDS format
-  - **NEED to figure out what the fieldmaps correspond to before running on all subjects**

 **IMPORTANT**: If you're using zsh, which is the new default on Mac Terminals you need to include `noglob` before running the docker image so it interprets the `*` wildcards correctly.

-Explore DICOM structures and specify the `heuristics` file.
+- Explore DICOM structures and specify the `heuristics` file.
 ```
 noglob docker run --rm -it -v /Users/zeynepenkavi/Downloads/GTavares_2017_arbitration:/base nipy/heudiconv:latest \
 -d /base/raw_fMRI_data/AR-GT-BUNDLES-{subject}_RANGEL/*/*/*.IMA \